blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Majority in hell are women
 - Mohammed said women are inferior in intellect and said it is provable (by a circular reasoning)
+- A woman's testimony is half as worth that of a man

+- Men could have 4 wives but women cannot have multiple husbands
+- Mohammed could have 11 wives

 - The slave woman who is the wife of slave can be taken by the husband(I think from the 4 pages I opened)